hackclub/hackclub/workshops/portfolio/README.md

 > ![](img/jonathan_leung.gif)

-Notice that that what you write on the left side of the screen is reflected on the right.
+Notice that what you write on the left side of the screen is reflected on the right.

 > ![](img/left.png)